- It is a very popular chat app for gamers, but it seems like sometimes Discord won't update.

 After that, run the installer and try to update the app either through the existing installer or by downloading it from the official website as suggested in the earlier solution.

-- In the Run dialogue box, type %LocalAppData% and hit Enter.
+- In the Run dialogue box, type %LocalAppData% and hit the Enter key.

-- Look for Discord folder.
-Right-click on the Discord folder and select Delete.
+- Look for Discord folder, then right-click on it and select Delete.

 - Next, type %appdata% in the Run dialogue box and hit Enter.